jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 All of these are still statements from the :ref:`AssertionError<what causes AssertionError?>` and :ref:`None<what is None?>` chapters.

 Next up, I test the other :ref:`Python basic data structures<data structures>` to see which ones are False_ or True_.
+What do you think?

 * :ref:`is None False or True?`
 * :ref:`is an integer False or True?`